Deer Park, Michigan: History

 Deer Park was originally settled as a Native American encampment.
 The community was later settled as a lumber-milling town.
 The Cook and Wilson Lumber Company purchased the first sawmill in the community in 1876.
 Deer Park expanded after Bradley and Hurst bought the mill ten years later.
 At the town's peak, it had a population of 400 people, making it one of the largest white pine logging communities.
 The mill produced 16,000 board feet every 24 hours.
 The Duluth, South Shore and Atlantic Railroad built a branch from Newberry to Deer Park to serve the mill, though the railroad was eventually removed.
 A post office opened July 12, 1888 with W.L.M.
 Powell was the first postmaster.
 The post office closed on January 15, 1900, due to the town's declining population.
 By the early 1900s, the lumber supply was gone from Deer Park, the sawmill closed, and Deer Park's population began to decline.
 The only remaining signs of the lumber industry are piles of sawdust and some pine logs in Muskallonge Lake, which was used to soften the logs before they were milled.

 The shipping industry was also significant in Deer Park.
 The community was located on Lake Superior's Shipwreck Coast.
 The Deer Park (formerly Muskallonge Lake) Station was the site of one of six Lake Superior stations of the Lifesaving Service between Munising, Michigan and Vermilion Point.
-In 1892, the propeller SS Western Reserve sank about 35 miles northwest of Deer Park with the loss of all but the wheelsman.
+In 1892, the SS Western Reserve sank about 35 miles northwest of Deer Park with the loss of all but the wheelsman.
 In 1907, the SS Cyprus sank north of Deer Park; all but one of its crew members died.

 Present-day community

-Deer Park is currently an unincorporated community with few residents.
-Its primary attraction is Muskallonge Lake State Park.
-The community also contains a lodge and a general store, which primarily cater to visitors to the state park.
+Since the 21st century, it has remained an unincorporated community, also containing a lodge and a general store, which primarily cater to visitors to the state park.
 Deer Park is the terminus of County Highways H-37 (aka: CR 407) and H-58.